intel/intel-extension-for-transformers/README.md

 response = chatbot.predict("Tell me about Intel Xeon Scalable Processors.")
 ```

-* <b>[NeuralChat v1.1](https://huggingface.co/Intel/neural-chat-7b-v1-1), a fine-tuned chat model based on [MPT-7B](https://huggingface.co/mosaicml/mpt-7b) using a mixed set of instruction datasets, is available on Hugging Face, together with the release of INT8 quantization recipes and benchmark results.</b>
+* <b>[💬NeuralChat v1.1](https://huggingface.co/Intel/neural-chat-7b-v1-1), a fine-tuned chat model based on [MPT-7B](https://huggingface.co/mosaicml/mpt-7b) using a mixed set of instruction datasets, is available on Hugging Face, together with the release of INT8 quantization recipes and benchmark results.</b>

 ---
 <div align="left">